leftfield-geospatial/orthority/README.rst

 Examples
 ^^^^^^^^

-Orthorectify *source.tif* using DEM *dem.tif*, and camera model defined by interior parameters in *int_param.yaml* and exterior parameters in *ext_param.geojson*:
+Orthorectify *source.tif* with the DEM in *dem.tif*, and camera model defined by *int_param.yaml* and *ext_param.geojson* interior and exterior parameters:

 .. code:: shell

    oty ortho --dem dem.tif --int-param int_param.yaml --ext-param ext_param.geojson source.tif

-Orthorectify *source.tif* using DEM *dem.tif*, and camera model defined by *source.tif* EXIF / XMP
+Orthorectify *source.tif* with the DEM in *dem.tif*, and camera model defined by *source.tif* EXIF / XMP tags:
-tags:

 .. code:: shell

    oty exif --dem dem.tif source.tif

-As above, but use *bilinear* interpolation, a resolution of 0.5 m, and *deflate* compression to create the ortho image:
+As above, but the create the ortho image with *bilinear* interpolation, a 0.5 m pixel size and *deflate* compression:

 .. code:: shell

    oty exif --dem dem.tif --interp bilinear --res 0.5 --compress deflate source.tif

-Orthorectify the OpenDroneMap data set in *odm_root*, placing ortho images in *odm_root/orthority*:
+Orthorectify images in the OpenDroneMap dataset *odm_data*, with the dataset DSM and camera models.
+Ortho images are placed in *odm_data/orthority*.

 .. code:: shell

-   oty odm --proj-dir odm_root --out-dir odm_root/orthority
+   oty odm --dataset-dir odm_data --out-dir odm_data/orthority

 API
 ~~~

-Orthorectify a drone image using its EXIF / XMP tags to form the camera model:
+Orthorectify an image with the camera model defined by its EXIF / XMP tags:

 .. code:: python